Arizona asks federal prosecutors to probe possible voter intimidation

 "The voter was approached and followed by a group of individuals when the voter was trying to drop off their ballot at an early voting drop box on Monday," Solis said.

-The attorney general's office did not immediately respond to a request for comment before normal business hours.
+The attorney general's office did not respond to a request for comment.

+In a report filed with the Arizona secretary of state's office obtained by Reuters, the voter said the incident occurred Monday evening while early voting at Mesa juvenile court.

+"There's a group of people hanging out near the ballot dropbox filming and photographing my wife and I as we approached the dropbox and accusing us of being a mule," wrote the voter, whose name was redacted, adding that the group also took photos of their license plate and followed them to their car.

-Since his 2020 election defeat, former U.S. President Donald Trump has continually voiced false claims that his loss was the result of widespread fraud, though reviews by multiple courts, state election officials and members of his own administration rejected his claims.
+Since his 2020 election defeat, Trump has continually voiced false claims that his loss was the result of widespread fraud, though reviews by multiple courts, state election officials and members of his own administration rejected his claims.

 But the belief has taken root.
 Some 51% of Americans, and 71% of Republicans, say they believe that voter fraud is a widespread problem, according to Reuters/Ipsos polling.